seanorama/masterclass/security-advanced/README.md

 mysql -u root -pBadPass#1
 ```

-- At the `mysql>` prompt, run below to create a table in Mysql, import the data from csv and test that it was created:
+- At the `mysql>` prompt, run below to create a table in Mysql, give access to sales1, import the data from csv and test that it was created:
 ```
 create database people;
 use people;
 create table persons (people_id INT PRIMARY KEY, sex text, bdate DATE, firstname text, lastname text, addresslineone text, addresslinetwo text, city text, postalcode text, ssn text, id2 text, email text, id3 text);
+GRANT ALL PRIVILEGES ON persons.* to 'sales1'@'%' IDENTIFIED BY 'BadPass#1';
 LOAD DATA LOCAL INFILE '~/PII_data_small.csv' REPLACE INTO TABLE persons FIELDS TERMINATED BY ',' LINES TERMINATED BY '\n';

 select people_id, firstname, lastname, city from persons where lastname='SMITH';